austrafin/heroquest-bookkeeper/README.md

 ## Development

-The easiest way to set up the development environment is to run it on Docker by running ```docker compose up``` in the root directory.
+The easiest way to set up the development environment is to run it on Docker by running command ```docker compose up``` in the root directory.
 The default URL for the frontend is http://localhost:3000 and for the backend http://localhost:5000.
+Before this, however the .env files should be created for both, the frontend and the backend.
+This can be done by copying the values from .env.example.

 ## API